richardndungu94/richardndungu94/README.md

 ## Objective

-My journey in engineering has led me to develop a passion for cybersecurit.As a a Cybersecurity Engineer i'm currently working in Devsecops to ensure secure software develoment during the software Development Lifecycle (SDLC)
+My journey in engineering has led me to develop a passion for cybersecurit.As Cybersecurity Engineer i'm currently working in Devsecops to ensure secure software develoment during the software Development Lifecycle (SDLC)

 I also work on projects in SOC, Threat Intell, GRC,Data protection